ClickCease How to resolve keyword cannibalization [6 solutions]

 How to identify keyword cannibalization using Google Search Console

-If you are looking for a free tool to help you detect issues with cannibalization issues you can use Google Search Console.
+If you are looking for a free tool to help you detect issues with keyword cannibalization, you can use Google Search Console.
+Google has improved its cannibalization detection in recent updates, making it easier to spot overlapping pages and content competition directly within the interface.

-1. Go to your Google Search Console-account.
-If you don’t have on, you can follow our Search Console guide here.
+1. Go to your Google Search Console account.
+If you don’t have one, you can follow our Search Console guide here.

 2. Click “search results” in the menu below “performance”

-3. Find a keyword to check, click on it and a filter will display in the top
+3. Find a keyword to check, click on it, and a filter will display at the top

 4. Click “pages” to see the URLs getting clicks and impressions